-- 1. Any individual on campus who has information that a residential student may be a missing person must notify the Student Life Manager the Student Life Office located in the Hang Ten building office H113 or at 619-684-8825 as soon as possible. - 2.
-The Student Life Office will gather information about the residential student from the reporting person and from any of the student's acquaintances. - 3.
+- 1. Any individual on campus who has information that a residential student may be a missing person must notify the Residential Advisor at 562-235-1741 or the Facilities Manager as soon as possible. - 2.
+Facilities Management will gather information about the residential student from the reporting person and from any of the student's acquaintances. - 3.
 Appropriate campus staff will be notified to aid in the search for the student.